The UK builds up to 12 new attack submarines - ExBulletin

 It not only protects the maritime group and collects information, but also protects the submarine of the Vanguard Class that carries the British trident nuclear missile.

-In the ASTUTE series, HMS Agamemnon was released in October, and the other is under construction and takes the number of submarines of this class to seven.
+The sixth submarine of the ASTUTE series began in October and is currently under construction for the seventh, the last series of the series.

-The next-generation attack submarine to replace SSN-AUKUS was developed with the Australian Navy in 2023, agreed by the Conservative Government.
+The next-generation attack submarine to replace them, SSN-Aukus was developed with the Australian Navy in accordance with the contract announced by the conservative government in 2021.

+The Ministry of Defense (MOD) predicted that the launch of a new generation would be built every 18 months.

+The construction program added that it will see “major expansion of industrial ability” at BAE SYSTEMS's Barrow-in-Furness and Rolls-Royce's Derby site.

 Meanwhile, the task of modernizing the warhead carried by Trident Missiles is already in progress.